neonwatty/test-failure-queue/README.md

-# Test Failure Queue
+# TFQ (Test Failure Queue)

 A TypeScript library for managing failed test files in a persistent queue using SQLite.

 ## Overview

-Test Failure Queue (TFQ) is a command-line tool designed to help developers efficiently manage and retry failed tests.
+TFQ (Test Failure Queue) is a command-line tool designed to help developers efficiently manage and retry failed tests.
 It maintains a persistent queue of test failures, allowing you to track, prioritize, and systematically work through test failures across multiple test runs.

 ## Features